liferay/clay/clayui.com/content/docs/css-framework/satellites/cards.md

 ### Checkbox Card

-<p>We have created a pattern to add checkboxes to cards, just wrap the checkbox and card in:</p>
+<p>Follow the pattern below to add checkboxes to cards:</p>

 <div class="alert alert-warning">
-	Requires javascript to add and remove the <code>active</code> class when the input is checked/unchecked.
+	This pattern requires JavaScript to add and remove the <code>active</code> class when the input is checked/unchecked.
 </div>

 <div class="row">